You get the phone call that no one wants: a loved one has died suddenly. The initial feelings of sadness are intense, and you feel lost and hopeless.

 Try to engage in activities that distract you from thinking about your loved one.
 Join a recreational sports league, or take up a photography hobby.
 Do something you enjoy that gets you outside of the box that’s holding you in.

 Just as importantly, you need to talk to people that can ease your pain.
 That means letting friends back into the fold or joining a bereavement support group that you can relate to.
-Professional therapies such as crisis intervention can also be beneficial in the recovery process, and lead you in the right direction.
+Professional treatments such as crisis intervention can also be beneficial in the recovery process, and lead you in the right direction.

 You Don’t Have to Face It Alone